bwu62/stat240-revamp/docs/05-data-exploration.md

 ### One-variable plots

 Ok, now we're finally ready to learn some plots.
-We will start with simple one-variable plots, i.e. plots that visualize just a single column in a data frame.
+We will start with simple one-variable plots, i.e. plots that **can be made with a single column** in a data frame.
 Depending on the type of that variable, you may decide to end up choosing between several different plot types.
+Note these plot types can also all be enhanced to visualize two variables, as we will soon demonstrate.

 ### Histogram